-Step 3: Recycle the DB2 instance (AIX and Solaris only)
+Step 3: Recycle the DB2 instance

 To ensure that the environment variables are set in the program, recycle the DB2 instance.
 When you recycle the instance, you refresh the DB2 instance to accept the changes that you made.

 Issue the following commands to recycle the DB2 instance: